balanced/balanced.github.com/_posts/2013-06-14-getting-started-with-ember.js.md

 ## Contributing

-We'd love for you to get involved in the development process.
+We'd love for you to get involved in our development and contribution process.
 Feature discussion and designs are on [Github](https://github.com/balanced/balanced-dashboard/issues).
 If you're a developer, read the [contribution guidelines](https://github.com/balanced/balanced-dashboard/blob/master/CONTRIBUTING.md) to get started!

+We hope to have you dive in and we're happy to share more of our experiences.